Phenylalanine–tRNA ligase

 The 3 substrates of this enzyme are ATP, L-phenylalanine, and tRNA^{Phe}, whereas its 3 products are AMP, diphosphate, and L-phenylalanyl-tRNA^{Phe}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-phenylalanine:tRNAPhe ligase (AMP-forming).
+In humans, there is a separate mitochondrial (FARS2) and heterodimeric cytosolic (FARSA and FARSB) isozyme.
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-phenylalanine:tRNA^{Phe} ligase (AMP-forming).
 Other names in common use include phenylalanyl-tRNA synthetase, phenylalanyl-transfer ribonucleate synthetase, phenylalanine-tRNA synthetase, phenylalanyl-transfer RNA synthetase, phenylalanyl-tRNA ligase, phenylalanyl-transfer RNA ligase, L-phenylalanyl-tRNA synthetase, and phenylalanine translase.
 This enzyme participates in phenylalanine, tyrosine and tryptophan biosynthesis and aminoacyl-tRNA biosynthesis.

-Phenylalanine-tRNA synthetase (PheRS) is known to be among the most complex enzymes of the aaRS (Aminoacyl-tRNA synthetase) family.
+Phenylalanine-tRNA synthetase (PheRS) is known to be among the most complex enzymes of the aaRS (aminoacyl-tRNA synthetase) family.
 Bacterial and mitochondrial PheRSs share a ferredoxin-fold anticodon binding (FDX-ACB) domain, which represents a canonical double split alpha+beta motif having no insertions.
 The FDX-ACB domain displays a typical RNA recognition fold (RRM) formed by the four-stranded antiparallel beta sheet, with two helices packed against it.